The Risks of Lying on Your CV

 Honesty is the best policy

-When it comes to your filling in your resume template, honesty really is the best policy.
-Rather than embellishing your CV with white lies, you’ll stand a better chance of making a good impression with employers by taking the time to improve your skills and experience.
+When it comes to your filling in your CV layout or resume template, honesty really is the best policy.
+Rather than embellishing your CV or resume with white lies, you’ll stand a better chance of making a good impression with employers by taking the time to improve your skills and experience.

 For instance, you could take on a special project at work or get in touch with some not-for-profit organisations to gain practical experience or develop your skills in an evening class.